Algebraic Neural Networks: Stability to Deformations: Stability Theorems

 \subsection{Stability of Algebraic Filters}

 Taking into account that the notion of stability is meant to be satisfied by subsets of filters of the algebra and not necessarily the whole algebra, it is important to have a characterization of these subsets in simple terms.
-In the case of commutative algebras with $m$ generators this characterization can be stated using $m$-multivariate functions.
-To do so, we use an algebra $\mathcal{A}_{\mathbb{C}}$ isomorphic to $\mathcal{A}$, where the symbols are variables taking values in $\mathbb{C}$ and then define conditions in this new algebra.
-For instance, if $\mathcal{A}$ is the algebra generated by $g$ with coefficients in $\mathbb{R}$, we have the isomorphism $\iota:\mathcal{A}\rightarrow\mathcal{A}_{\mathbb{C}}$ given by $\iota(g)=\lambda$ where $\lambda\in\mathbb{C}$.
-Then, $\iota\left(p_{\mathcal{A}}(g)\right)=p(\lambda)$, and stating conditions on $p(\lambda)$ we can define subsets of $\mathcal{A}$ via $\iota^{-1}$.
-In the following paragraphs we introduce some definitions used to characterize subsets of algebras with one generator.
-Results associated to multiple generators will be discussed in the next subsection.
+To do so, we introduce the notion of frequency representation of the elements of an algebra as follows.

+\begin{definition}[{\bf Frequency Representation of a Filter}] Consider an algebra $\ccalA$ with a single generator $g$ so that for all $a\in\ccalA$ we can write $a=p(g)$.
+Let $\lam\in\mbF$ be a variable taking values on the field $\mbF$.
+We say that $p(\lam)$ is the frequency representation of the filter $a=p(g)$. \end{definition}

+Notice that the frequency representation of the elements of the algebra $\ccalA$ induces an isomorphism of algebras $\iota: \ccalA \mapsto \ccalA_{\mbF}$, where $\ccalA_{\mbF}$ is obtained when the variables of elements in $\ccalA$ are evaluated in $\mbF$.
+Then, we can characterize elements in $\ccalA$ by means of the properties of their frequency representations.
+In what follows we introduce a definition used to characterize subsets of filters in algebras with a single generator that are relevant in our analysis.